Custom printed packaging designed by designers within our Roastar Designer Network

 5. What, in your opinion and experience, makes an effective logo?
 Does it have to do with scalability, uniqueness, simplicity, or something else?

 Laura: The fundamentals of a logo such as scalability, working well in single color, and being able to translate to several mediums.
-If your logo can do that you are already off to a good start – then I think it is truly how well it represents your brand and speaks to your audience!
+If your logo can do that, you are already of to a good start.
+I think it is truly how well it represents your brand and speaks to your audience!
+A great-looking logo won’t serve you well if it speaks to an audience that isn’t buying your product.

-Alcindo: An effective logo is an asset of branding to communicate what your brand is and stands for, is memorable and unique, can be recognized by people, and is versatile from social media, and website to packaging applications.
+Alcindo: A logo should be relevant to the brand.
+It should represent the brand's identity, values, and message.
+An effective logo is an asset of branding to communicate what your brand is and stands for, is memorable and unique, can be recognized by people, and is versatile from social media, and website to packaging applications.

 Adam: Effective logos are concise and strike an emotion.
 It certainly helps when the company name is short, unique, and interesting.
 The name can determine what direction you go creatively as well.
 The logo shouldn’t be super elaborate and intricate as that sort of design doesn’t scale to small sizes well and can make viewers gloss over it.